santhoshmayilraj/AI-powered-resume-analyzer/README.md

 Built with love, logic, and a little bit of AI magic 💻✨

 📬 Let’s Connect!
+With great code comes great responsibility... this is my gift, my curse.
+Who am I?
+Your friendly neighbourhood coder.

 📧 Email: santhoshmayilraj@gmail.com

 🐙 GitHub: Santhosh M